AndreeaCZ/AndreeaCZ/README.md

 ### Hi there, I'm Andreea 👋

-🌱 I’m currently working on my MAsters's of Computer Science at the University of Groningen.
+🌱 I’m currently working on my Masters's of Computer Science at the University of Groningen.

 ## 📫 How to reach me:
 - [LinkedIn](https://www.linkedin.com/in/andreea-cristina-zelko/)